 - 49. The ISU's work plan projected expenditures in 2012 totalling CHF 925,837.
 The ISU's core work plan started 2012 with a negative carry-over from 2011 totalling CHF 39,260. - 50.
-As of 28 November 2012, the ISU had received contributions to its work plan totalling CHF 719,733 from the following States Parties: Albania, Algeria, Argentina, Australia, Cambodia, Chile, Colombia, Cyprus, Denmark, Estonia, France, Germany, Malaysia, Mozambique, the Netherlands, Norway, Slovenia, Switzerland and Turkey.
-In addition, written commitments have been made by Germany, Italy, Mexico, the Netherlands and Sweden totalling an additional CHF 245,937. - 51.
-As of 28 November 2012, accounted core work plan expenses totalled CHF 732,245.
+The ISU received contributions to its 2012 work plan totalling CHF 975,180 from the following States Parties: Albania, Algeria, Argentina, Australia, Cambodia, Chile, Colombia, Croatia, Cyprus, Denmark, Estonia, France, Germany, Indonesia, Ireland, Italy, Lithuania, Malaysia, Mexico, Mozambique, the Netherlands, Norway, Serbia, Slovenia, Sweden, Switzerland and Turkey.
+(In addition, a contribution which was received in 2011 from Qatar and which was intended for the ISU's 2012 work plan was inadvertently attributed to 2011 revenue.) - 51.
+Expenses attributed to the ISU's 2012 work plan totalled CHF 930,419 versus budgeted costs originally estimated at CHF 925,837.

 - 52. At the 11MSP, it was recommend that the States Parties "work to improve the present funding model and to ensure sufficient contributions are provided to the ISU as long as the financing model remains unchanged."
 The ISU assisted in this effort by, on four occasions (i.e., in March, June, September and November 2012) preparing and distributing letters to all States Parties in which the President requested that States Parties forward their contributions to the ISU.
 In addition, the ISU assisted with targeted letters to some individual States Parties.
 As well, ISU staff invested a considerable amount of time into preparing documentation to obtain funds from interested States Parties and to report on the use of these funds. - 53.
 In March and November 2012, the ISU invited recent financial contributors to the ISU to briefings on the ISU's activities and finances. - 54.
-In accordance with the "Directive by the States Parties to the Implementation Support Unit", which states that "an audited annual financial report for the previous year (...) shall be submitted by the ISU to the Coordinating Committee and subsequently to each Meeting of the States Parties or Review Conferences for approval," the ISU Director presented the ISU's 2011 audited financial statement to the Coordinating Committee on 5 July 2012.
-In addition, this statement was made available to all interested parties on the Convention's website. - 55.
+In accordance with the "Directive by the States Parties to the Implementation Support Unit", which states that "an audited annual financial report for the previous year (...) shall be submitted by the ISU to the Coordinating Committee and subsequently to each Meeting of the States Parties or Review Conferences for approval," the ISU Director presented the ISU's 2011 audited financial statement to the Coordinating Committee on 5 July 2012 and made this statement was made available to all interested parties on the Convention's website.
+The 2011 audited financial statement was approved by the States Parties at the 12MSP. - 55.
 In accordance with the agreement on implementation support, which was signed by the 10MSP President and the GICHD Director on 6 September 2011, the GICHD continued in 2012 to provide infrastructure, administrative and other support for the operations of the ISU.
 In addition, the GICHD continued to support the organisation of the Intersessional Work Programme and the administration of the Sponsorship Programme.
 GICHD support to the ISU includes human resources management, financial management, internal information management, office space and general logistics, information and communication services, travel services, conference management, sponsorship administration, publications support and website management.
 These support services are funded by Switzerland's core contribution to the GICHD.